Bezdružice: Administrative division

+Etymology

+The name is derived from the personal name Bezdruh, meaning "the village of Bezdruh's people".

 Geography

 Bezdružice is located about 26 km northeast of Tachov and 33 km northwest of Plzeň.
 It lies in the Teplá Highlands.
-The territory is rich in small streams.
+The highest point is at 688 m above sea level.
+The municipal territory is rich in small streams.

 History

 The first written mention of Bezdružice is from 1227.
 In 1360–1379, Bezdružice was owned by knight Bušek and it was in these times, when a small stone castle was built.
 In 1459, the village became a market town.

 From 1520 to 1614, a deadly plague infected the town.
 During the Thirty Years' War, around 1646, the town and the castle were burnt down by the invading Swedish army.
 In 1712, Bezdružice was acquired by the Löwenstein princely family.
 At that time, the old and new castles were already standing on the site of the original castle.

 In 1808, another plague hit the town, in 1809, a fire burnt down many parts of the town, and in 1815, a windstorm ravaged Bezdružice.

 The town became more popular when a railway was introduced to the town.
 The railway quickly gentrified the town.
 However, the population declined during and after World War II, mainly following the expulsion of local German inhabitants.

 In 1949, Bezdružice lost the town status and was incorporated into the Tachov District.
-On 10 October 2006, the municipality regained its town status.
+In 2006, the municipality regained the town status.

+Demographics

+Transport

+Bezdružice is the starting point and terminus of the railway line from/to Radnice via Plzeň.